 Many of my coaching clients have needed to learn to get clear about their needs and communicate them clearly.
 They’ve also had to pay close attention to their partner’s needs and negotiate their way to fulfillment.
 And it works when both parties are even a little open to the process.

 Even when only one party is interested in the work (almost all of my clients are working with me individually) this kind of clarity about love, conditions and needs changes the dance in the relationship.

 Forget everything you’ve heard about unconditional love and place conditions on your heart.
 You deserve the safety and respect and love that follows.

 If you have a tendency to set yourself up for failure in relationships, or can’t manage to express your needs and negotiate happiness together, you might consider coaching.
 It can make a significant difference in your love life.

 And keep in mind…underlying all this may be a negative psychological attachment.
-If you’re not familiar with healthy romantic relationships, or if some part of you seems to resist them, then you definitely want to read my book, Your Achilles Eel.
-This is not a relationships book per se, but it will absolutely explain why some part of you may be seeking out painful, unfulfilling relationships.
+If you’re not familiar with healthy romantic relationships, or if some part of you seems to resist them, then you definitely Your Achilles Eel.
+This is not a relationships book per se, but it will explain why some part of you may seek out painful, unfulfilling relationships.

 You can get it on Amazon, or receive PDF copy of it for free by joining my email list below.